Library of America: Research and scholarship

 Library of America volumes are prepared and edited by recognized scholars on the subject.
 Notes on the text are normally included and the source texts identified; these notes have been called "fascinating in themselves".
 This is part of the extensive back matter typically included with each volume, behind which large amounts of research and scholarship are conducted.

 Efforts are made to correct errors and omissions in previous editions and create a definitive version of the material.
 For instance, under the guidance of Bercovitch, the LOA text of Richard Wright's Native Son restored a number of passages that had been previously cut to make the work more palatable to the Book-of-the-Month Club.
 The LOA also commissioned a new translation of Alexis de Tocqueville's Democracy in America by Arthur Goldhammer for their edition of the text.
 Library of America volumes of letters tend to be representative rather than exhaustive in terms of inclusion criteria.

 Unlike some other series such as the Norton Critical Editions, Library of America volumes provide no introductory essays or critical examinations of the work involved.
 This is per Wilson's original design.
 At times this omission can lead to frustration based on the inability to know the basis upon which material for a volume was selected.

 Each volume also includes a chronology of the author's career or significant incidents in the case of the anthology volumes.
 Indeed, Library of America volumes are noted for their chronologies; The New York Times has called them "predictably superb".
 The author and journalist Gloria Emerson's review of the Reporting World War II volumes notes that they include "an excellent chronology of the war".
 The poet and literary critic Stephen Yenser, in reviewing of volume about the work of the poet Elizabeth Bishop, noted that the chronology was "so packed with pertinent details it amounts to a mini-biography".
 The notes and chronologies are often put together by LOA staff members and in some cases have informed the perspective of the guest editors working on the volume in question.
 LOA staff have also sometimes helped scholars working on related projects.

+Special publications

+Some books published as additions to the series are not kept in print in perpetuity.
+Special publications include thematic anthologies and sole-author works.
+The former collect writings about particular subjects, often related to sports, popular culture, or geographical customs, while the latter bring forward unusual items such as an unpublished novel by Richard Wright, previously unjuxtaposed essays by Hannah Arendt, or the unpublished-in-book-form testimony of the freedman Henry Adams during the post-Civil War South.

+Such works often include interpretative introductions, unlike in the main series.
+Special publications have different designs, sizes, and bindings that depart in look and feel from the main Library of America titles.
+They may be cloth-covered or paperback, although as with the main series, they typically appear on acid-free paper.